 If the duration is added to the start date it will give the value of the end date of the job.

 For example, work on a construction project, namely excavation of land, has a duration of 3 days.
-This means that the length of work is carried out with a period of three days.
+This means that the length of work is carried out within a period of three days.
 When the duration is filled in the Microsoft Project it will be filled with “3 days” (if using the unit of time of day).

 In Microsoft Project this duration can be filled with unit options as follows: